AkifManzoor124/Recycle-Sorter/README.md

     Users should not send more than 5 seconds to recycle their waste.

   Priority 1
-    System should be portable
+    System should be portable.
     System should be able to seperate waste within waste.

 Challenges:

-  Objects within objects
+  Objects within objects.
-  User carrying more than one article of garbage Detection of Plastic, compost and paper without the use of Computer Vision
+  User carrying more than one article of garbage.
+  Detection of Plastic, compost and paper without the use of Computer Vision.